PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 sitemap.xml and robots.txt are now handled perfectly.
 I made all the necessary changes, next step is to fix rss, and update the i18n documentation because a lot of things are coded in a different way as before.

+How can YOU help?
+You can help this project by making PR.
+I need help to optimize the performances on mobile

 ## Introduction

 In this post we will discuss the i18n implementation and how it changes compared to the original V.2.